Australia’s Outback Off the Beaten Path: Explore Chillagoe!

 Photo: Travel In Culture

-Chillagoe is a historic mining town which was established in the outback in the late 1800’s when a mineral field was detected there, coinciding with rising copper prices in the country.
-The Chillagoe mine and smelters originally date from 1884.
-In 1888 William Atherton named the small place Chillagoe.
-A private railway line from Mareeba to Chillagoe and Mungana was initiated in 1897 and it was completed in 1900.
+Chillagoe is a historic mining town, established in the outback in the late 1800s when a mineral field was discovered, coinciding with rising copper prices across the country.
+The Chillagoe mine and smelters date back to 1884, and in 1888, William Atherton gave the small settlement its name: Chillagoe.
+A privately funded railway line between Mareeba, Chillagoe, and Mungana was initiated in 1897 and completed in 1900.

 Photo: Travel In Culture